laanwj/laanwj.github.io/_posts/2017-03-02-porting-bitcoin-core-to-cloudabi.md

 - LibreSSL
 - ZeroMQ (for asynchronous notification support)

-The following need to be ported:
+The following might need to be ported (but see under "Missing Features"):

 - BerkeleyDB (for wallet support)